males-can-code/static-rss/README.md

 #### Not so static stuff
 A couple of small php scripts can optionaly be used.
-If the database is accessable to the webserver you can use these to mark your feeds
+If the database is accessable to the webserver you can use them to mark your feeds
-as read or update feeds from the web.
+read or to update your feeds from the web.